'New Yorker' Cartoonist And TV Producer Writes 'Honest Portrait' Of His Parents

 KAPLAN: You know, so just having them...

 KAPLAN: ...Be there, you know, in any capacity was a comfort.
-You know, even when it was horrifying, there was still - you know, they're your parents, and you want to, you know, have a closeness with them.
+Even when it was horrifying, there was still - you know, they're your parents, and you want to, you know, have a closeness with them.
 Just by being in their presence, there's a closeness that isn't there when they're gone.

 GROSS: So let's get to some of your memories.
 Cheez-Its on New Year's Eve represented total wild abandon (laughter).